DKV Rottweiler Education Library

 Rottweilers are known for forming strong bonds with their families, but the way those bonds develop can differ.

 Males, on the other hand, tend to express their attachment through presence and environmental awareness.
-Their focus is often more outward, oriented toward the home and surrounding territory.
+Their focus is often outward, oriented toward the home and surrounding territory.

 Protective Instincts and Expression